 Hypothetically, you don’t need fancy tools or programs to be a web developer.
 You could write all your code in a plain text editor and call it a day.
 There’s even an option to upgrade to a slightly more sophisticated code editor without investing in an IDE for most solutions.

-However, there are several features you won’t get with simpler tools that IDEs provide, especially if you’re working on creating an app or software.
+However, there are several features you won’t get with simpler tools that IDEs provide, especially if you’re working on creating an app or developing software.
 For instance, you’ll likely need:

 - A compiler: Brings together all your source code and turns it into an executable program.